bash-bastion/basalt/docs/internals/package-installation.md

 - Appending version numbers to all functions
 - Creating a local `./.basalt` directory (local integration)
-- Converting the runtime essence of the `./basalt.toml` file into other files that are either sourcable or easier to parse
+- Converting the runtime essence of the `./basalt.toml` file into other files that are either sourceable or easier to parse

 ### 4. Local integration (recursive)